Canonical Hilbert-Burch matrices for power series: Abstract

 \section{Abstract}

-We give a parametrization of zero-dimensional ideals in the power series ring $\res[\![x,y]\!]$ with a given leading term ideal with respect to local lex ordering $\otau$ in terms of certain canonical Hilbert-Burch matrices.
-This is an extension to the local setting of the parametrizations of Gr\"obner cells obtained in the polynomial ring $\res[x,y]$ by Conca-Valla in \cite{CV08} and Constantinescu in \cite{Con11} for the lexicographic and degree-lexicographical orderings, respectively.
+Sets of zero-dimensional ideals in the polynomial ring $\res[x,y]$ that share the same leading term ideal with respect to a given term ordering are known to be affine spaces called Gr\"obner cells.
+Conca-Valla and Constantinescu parametrize such Gr\"obner cells in terms of certain canonical Hilbert-Burch matrices for the lexicographical and degree-lexicographical term orderings, respectively.

-Punctual Hilbert schemes $\Hilb^d\left(\res[\![x_1,\dots,x_n]\!]\right)$ parametrize points of multiplicity $d$ at the origin.
-Its counterpart in commutative algebra is the study of local Artinian $\res$-algebras of multiplicity $d$.
-In \cite{Poo08a}, Poonen provides a complete classification of $\res$-algebras with $d\leq 6$ up to analytic isomorphism for any algebraically closed field $\res$.
-For $d\geq 7$, there are no longer finitely many analytic types.

-In \cite{Bri77}, Brian\c{c}on proves that $\Hilb^d\left(\CC[\![x,y]\!]\right)$ is a $(d-1)$-dimensional irreducible scheme.
-Iarrobino extends the result to positive characteristic in \cite{Iar77}.
-Gorenstein ideals $(x,y^d+c_{d-1}y^{d-1}+\dots+c_1y)$, with $c_1,\dots,c_{d-1}\in\res$, form an open dense subset of the punctual Hilbert scheme of $\res[\![x,y]\!]$ of degree $d$.
-Such ideals correspond to local Artinian stretched $\res$-algebras of multiplicity $d$, namely rings with maximal socle degree and hence Hilbert function $\lbrace 1,2,1,\dots,1\rbrace$, see \cite{EV08}.
-However, there are other possible Hilbert functions for local rings of the same multiplicity.
-We are interested in a description of points in $\Hilb^d(\res[\![x,y]\!])$ that allows us to track all admissible Hilbert functions and configurations of Betti numbers.

-Rossi and Sharifan prove in \cite{RS10} that a minimal free resolution of $\res[\![x_1,\dots,x_n]\!]/J$ can be obtained from a sequence of zero and negative consecutive cancellations on the minimal free graded resolution of $\res[x_1,\dots,x_n]/\Lt(J)$.
-For $n=2$, given a resolution of the lex-segment ideal $\Lex(h)$ associated to a given Hilbert function $h$, they provide a procedure to explicitly realize ideals with any admissible sequence of cancellations.
-This is done by considering very specific deformations of a Hilbert-Burch matrix of $\Lex(h)$.
-Our aim is to study all such deformations.
+In this paper, we give a parametrization of $(x,y)$-primary ideals in Gr\"obner cells which is compatible with the local structure of such ideals.
+More precisely, we extend previous results to the local setting by defining a notion of canonical Hilbert-Burch matrices of zero-dimensional ideals in the power series ring $\res[\![x,y]\!]$ with a given leading term ideal with respect to a local term ordering.